Rebekah Chamblit

-Rebekah Chamblit (c.1706–1733) lived in Boston, Massachusetts in the 18th century.
+Rebekah Chamblit (c.1706–1733) lived in Boston, Province of Massachusetts Bay, in the 18th century.
 She was tried and executed in 1733 for infanticide.

-When she was 26 years old, the unmarried Chamblit became pregnant.
+When she was 26 years old, an unmarried Chamblit became pregnant.
 In May, 1733, she gave birth to what was probably a stillborn.
 By her own account: "On Saturday the fifth day of May last, being then something more than eight months gone with child, as I was about my household business reaching some sand from out of a large cask, I received considerable hurt, which put me into great pain, and so I continued till the Tuesday following; in all which time I am not sensible I felt any life or motion in the child within me; when, on the ...
 Tuesday of the eighth day of may, I was delivered when alone of a male infant; in whom I did not perceive life...."